Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Conclusion and Discussion

-Our results can be used to give a intuitive comparison with experimental data, and estimate the constraint on spin-2 ultralight dark matter.
-Experimentally, if apparent deformation of Hellings-Downs curve is observed in certain frequency range, it can be compared with our results to verify if the deformation is caused by the spin-2 ultralight dark matter.
-In this sense, PTAs act as an distinct dark matter detection experiment for spin-2 ultralight dark matter.
-In the future, we may combine the theoretical model with the observational data of PTAs and further analyze the effects of spin-2 ultralight dark matter on PTAs.
+The deformed Hellings-Downs curve can be used to give an intuitive comparison with observational data and estimate the constraint on spin-2 ULDM.
+If apparent deformation of Hellings-Downs curve is observed in a certain frequency range, it can be compared with our results to verify whether the deformation is caused by the spin-2 ULDM.
+In this sense, PTAs act as a distinct dark matter detector for spin-2 ULDM.
+In~\cite{Nomura:2019cvc}, the angular correlation of spin-2 ULDM for different modes are obtained with several undetermined coefficients.
+In our case, we use the method of derivation for the Hellings-Downs curve, and all the coefficients are summed up.
+Thus, our result can be directly compared with the PTA data.
+In~\cite{Wu:2023dnp}, the pure gravitational effects of the spin-2 ULDM are considered, which is different from our case on the coupling effects of $\alpha$ in spin-2 ULDM.
+In other words, the PTA effect they have discussed is the gravitational oscillation caused by the energy-momentum tensor of spin-2 ULDM.
+In our case, the direct coupling between matter and spin-2 ULDM is considered.
+It is also interesting to analyze other effects of spin-2 ULDM e.g. in the solar system astrometry that was proposed more recently \cite{Mentasti:2023gmr}.